mailgun/pelican-protocol/store/README.md

 backend storage
 ==============

+but encryption at rest: are the data stored on-disk in encrypted format?

+in github.com/oleiade/trousseau they might be, yes.

 camlistore : our eventual target; especially for user's keys.
 User's set of keys should easily fit in memory, so performance/space should not be a problem.